ICL 7500 series

 7501 and 7502 used 132-column, dot-matrix printers with a serial interface.
 Different print speed options were offered by the various models.
 Most common were the 7574 (Drico), or 7576 models but legacy devices such as the "Termiprinter" could also be attached.
 In later years, more capable printers such as the Okidata Microline series became available.
 The 7503 was often connected to a card reader/punch and a medium-speed line printer, but as its popularity declined the 7502 became available with the bought-in PBS "Band Printer" with 360 or 720 lines per minute printing speed.
 This connectivity was a consequence of the 7502's implementation on the "Slow X2 Highway" bus system, which was also found in the 2900 Series DCU.

-Storage for all three systems was 8 inch floppy drives made by CDC, although 7502 was most often used without a floppy disk, as it could download its operational software from the mainframe over its serial communication line.
+Storage for all three systems was 8-inch floppy drives made by CDC, although 7502 was most often used without a floppy disk, as it could download its operational software from the mainframe over its serial communication line.
 This was referred as "teleloading".
 Operational software was referred to as a Terminal Executive (TE), and would vary depending upon the functions required, mainframe connection and communications protocol employed.
 The TEs for standard protocols and functions were written and maintained by the Kidsgrove software team, but Letchworth Development Centre made a niche market of modifying TEs for special purposes.
-Variants for communication with IBM mainframes, X25 networks and the Counter Terminal System for Anglia Building Society and Local Government sector were examples.
-A separate development was the WORDSKIL word-processor system which was based upon 7502 hardware with dual or quadruple single-density floppy discs, portrait-format VDU and the Qume "Daisy-wheel" printer.
+Variants for communication with IBM mainframes, X.25 networks and the Counter Terminal System for Anglia Building Society and Local Government sector were examples.
+A separate development was the WORDSKIL word-processor system which was based upon 7502 hardware with dual or quadruple single-density floppy disks, portrait-format VDU and the Qume "Daisy-wheel" printer.

 The role of the Terminal Processing Systems was essentially that of a communications front-end, and all computing functions were provided by the mainframe application.
 The workstations had limited processing facilities, including field validation, such as for alphabetic content and numeric content (with a range of check digit validations).

 No user-software capability was included in the TEs.
 However, as the trend to distributed applications developed, an end-user programming capability was introduced under the name Transaction Processing Language (TPL).
 Screen forms could be defined and applications could be coded using development tools that were based in the same paradigm.
-Applications could be stored locally on floppy disc and low-priority transaction data spooled for transmission when a mainframe link was available, or at night when traffic was otherwise light.
+Applications could be stored locally on floppy disk and low-priority transaction data spooled for transmission when a mainframe link was available, or at night when traffic was otherwise light.
 Applications were written by ICL partner companies and use of the development tools was not mainstream.

-The natural ingenuity of the 7500 series software developers resulted in the appearance in the early 1980s of highly specialised TEs such as "PacMan" and "Space Invaders", for which the fast screen-handling abilities of the hardware was ideal.
-How far these games spread is unknown, but as the TEs were single-function loading "Space Invaders" would be obvious from the cessation of the normal front-end processes.
+The natural ingenuity of the 7500 series software developers resulted in the appearance in the early 1980s of highly specialised TEs such as Pac-Man and Space Invaders, for which the fast screen-handling abilities of the hardware was ideal.
+How far these games spread is unknown, but as the TEs were single-function loading Space Invaders would be obvious from the cessation of the normal front-end processes.